nielsbasjes/yauaa/documentation/content/using/Kubernetes.md

       - name: yauaa
         image: nielsbasjes/yauaa:{{%YauaaVersion%}}
         volumeMounts:
+          - name: niels-yauaa-rules-volume
             # NOTE 1: The directory name MUST start with  "/UserAgents" !!
+            # NOTE 2: It MUST be exactly 1 subdirectory deep (i.e. no multi level deep)
-          # NOTE 2: You can have multiple as long as the mountPaths are all different.
+            # NOTE 3: You can have multiple as long as the mountPaths are all different.
-          - name: niels-yauaa-rules-volume
             mountPath: /UserAgents-Niels
         ports:
         - containerPort: 8080